 As you begin budgeting for your attic project in Philly, you should take stock of a couple of things: the current condition of the space and what you envision it to look like when you’re done.

 If you’re not currently using your attic for any purpose and it’s uninhabitable, you have to finish the space before you can start adding furniture and other components.
 The basic tasks involved in finishing an attic generally include installing drywall, insulation, subflooring, floor joists, and ventilation.
 In short, you have to make the room conducive and safe for long-term living.
-In the Philadelphia area, the average cost of finishing an attic is between $125 and $225 per square foot, or between $50,000 and $125,000.
+In the Philadelphia area, the average cost of finishing an attic is between $125 and $300 per square foot, and between $50,000 and $150,000 - depending on conditions and size.

 You also can break down your estimated attic finishing costs by individual tasks, as you may have already done some work on your attic but it’s not quite completed.
 Here is a look at potential elements to consider if you are budgeting the work yourself and their average cost: